nwg/racket-wiki/Racket2.md

 * Have `quasiquote` support `...` as well as `,@`.
 Among other things, this lets `match` patterns can be like `match` "templates" (output expressions) and be like `syntax-case` etc.

-* [tonyg](/tonyg) The .zo and .dep files should be invisible to the user.
-They should be created, deleted, invalidated, and processed generally without needing to form part of the user's mental model or workflow.
-Look at how python does this.
-It'd be lovely to make explicit calls to `raco make` (or even `raco setup`??) unnecessary.

-* [jackfirth](/jackfirth) Use syntax parameters in `for` loops for `break` and `continue` instead of keywords

-* [alexis king](/lexi-lambda) Make all of `match`’s patterns properly hygienic, rather than inspecting datums for the primitive pattern-matching constructs.

-* [gus-massa](/gus-massa) The values returned by `make-custom-hash-types` and `make-custom-set-types` have a different order.
-Change one of them to improve consistency.

-* [sorawee](/sorawee) Mutable vector should be growable.